FeatureHub-AI/FeatureHub/homecredit/Ratio of the Amount of Credit Taken.md

+# Credit to Annuity Ratio
-# Ratio of the Amount of Credit Taken to the Amount of Annuity to Be Paid by the Borrower
+Ratio of the amount of credit taken to the amount of annuity to be paid by the borrower

 ## **The idea behind**